Skip to main content

 Which is better for a bug-out bag?

 The HR8 3-pack is the better bug-out bag choice.
-For $3 less than the Atomic Bear, you get 3 bracelets (36 feet of cord) vs 2 bracelets (24 feet).
+It costs less than the Atomic Bear while giving you 3 bracelets (36 feet of cord) vs 2 bracelets (24 feet).
 In an emergency scenario where you might share supplies, having a third bracelet is a practical advantage.

 How do the whistles compare between HR8 and Atomic Bear?